Romania travel guide

 What are the best places to visit in Romania?

-Talking about touristic points of interest, even though there are hundreds of landmarks in Romania, there are some that should be at the top of your list.
-But we will not talk about specific touristic attractions such as the Painted Monasteries of Bukovina or Transylvania's Villages with Fortified Churches, the wooden churches of Maramures, Corvin Castle, the Vanatori Neamt Natural Park, Romania's National Parks, and the fairy tale medieval towns.
-Instead, we will cover the main Romanian cities that are worth visiting, as they are the perfect departure location to visit the before-mentioned landmarks.
+Speaking of tourist attractions, while Romania has hundreds of landmarks, there are a few that should be at the top of your Romania travel list.
+However, we will not discuss specific tourist destinations such as the Painted Monasteries of Bukovina or Transylvania's Villages with Fortified Churches, the wooden churches of Maramures, Corvin Castle, the Vanatori Neamt Natural Park, Romania's National Parks, or the fairy tale mediaeval villages.
+Instead, we'll focus on the big Romanian cities that are worth seeing because they're the ideal starting point for exploring the aforementioned landmarks.

 The best cities to visit in Romania: